MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 ## Azure Active Directory

-[Azure Active Directory (AD)](https://www.microsoft.com/en-us/cloud-platform/azure-active-directory) can be used to securely authenticate  in the cloud when the client application and front-end have access to the internet.
+[Azure Active Directory (AD)](https://www.microsoft.com/en-us/cloud-platform/azure-active-directory) can be used to securely authenticate  in the cloud when the client application and control node have access to the internet.

-**On each front-end machine, do the following:**
+**On each control node, do the following:**

 1. [Log into](https://azure.microsoft.com/en-us/features/azure-portal/) portal and [register](https://azure.microsoft.com/en-us/documentation/articles/sql-database-client-id-keys/) a new web application.